MAINLAND BUSINESS SETUP

 An LLC may not conduct the business of insurance, banking or the investment of money on behalf of third parties.

 Management of the LLC is vested in the ‘managers’ (up to five natural persons) who may or may not be UAE nationals.

 Although the maximum foreign equity participation in a Limited Liability Company is 49%, profits can be distributed in different proportions as agreed by the promoters/shareholders of the company.
-With the approval of the UAE National Shareholder(s), the entire business operations of the company may be entrusted to the foreign shareholder(s).
+With the approval of the UAE National Shareholder(s), the entire business operations of the company formation in Dubai may be entrusted to the foreign shareholder(s).
 The foreign shareholder(s) can, therefore, claim a higher share of profit in case such shareholder(s) provides exclusive management and/or any special services or facilities to the company.
 As far as the protection of the minority shareholder(s) interest is concerned, this can be done by way of shareholders resolutions and certain related security documents.

 Professional firms may be in the form of a sole proprietorship or a civil company.
 Such firms may engage in professional or artisan activities but the number of persons that may be employed by such firms is limited.
 A UAE national must be appointed as local partner for sole proprietorship, but s/he has no direct involvement in the business and is paid a lump sum and/or percentage of profits or turnover.
 The role of the local partner is, among other things, to assist in obtaining licenses, visas and labour cards.

 Where there are two or more partners, the legal structure is a Civil Works Company whereby there must be a UAE national shareholding of minimum 20%.There is a requirement that all the individuals involved have relevant University level qualifications in the relevant field of business.

 Under Articles 313 to 316 (inclusive) of the CCL, foreign companies are permitted to establish wholly owned branch and representative offices in the UAE.
 This business structure reduces the need for national participation.